 The Mortgage Forgiveness Debt Relief Act of 2007 includes the cancelation of the complete debt.
 If the mortgage terms were renegotiated, up to $2 million of forgiven debt is eligible for this exclusion ($1 million if married filing separately).
 According to the IRS, the exclusion does not apply if the discharge is due to services performed for the lender or any other reason not directly related to a decline in the home’s value or the taxpayer’s financial condition.

 The amount of debt forgiven must be reported on Form 982 and this form must be attached to the taxpayer’s tax return.

 You qualify for the Mortgage Forgiveness Debt Relief Act if the home was your principal residence.
 If so, be sure to report the canceled/forgiven amount on Form 982, and include that form with your income tax return.
-See the IRS document “The Mortgage Forgiveness Debt Relief Act and Debt Cancellation” for more information.
+See the IRS page "The Mortgage Forgiveness Debt Relief Act and Debt and Cancelation" for more information.
 Whenever a Form 982 is required, I recommend that professional tax help is used to ensure the form is filled out properly.